How Often Should You Wash Your Car in Winter?

 How Often You Wash Your Car in Winter Depends on Where You Live

 If you live in a region where roads are salted during the winter, you should wash your car regularly—about every week or two—according to Morrie’s, a car dealership in Inver Grove Heights, Minnesota.
 If you live in an area that doesn’t salt and has mild winters, you can go a bit longer.
+(Here’s a handy checklist to help get your car ready for winter.)

-“If the roads look white (because they’re covered with salt) every week would probably be a smart choice.
+“If the roads look white (because they’re covered with salt), every week would probably be a smart choice.
 It’s all dependent on conditions, but about every 10 to 14 days is a good rule of thumb,” the dealership notes on its website.
 Remember that removing salt from under the body of the car is important when it comes to preventing rust on your car’s components.
 (Don’t miss these tips on how to get rid of salt stains in your car.)

 What Kind of Car Wash is Best?